rapidsai/build-planning/docs/docs/packaging.md

 Each package will contain roughly the same contents, just built with different CUDA versions.
 In other words, `cudf-cu11` and `cudf-cu12` should not be installed together in the same environment, because they will clobber each other and cause unpredictable results.

-This difficulty is the reason why [the section on building Python packages recommended turning off build isolation](building.md#python-packages).
 The default dependency list specified in `pyproject.toml` for our packages does not contain the necessary suffix, and will therefore be incorrect.
-However, the correct dependency list may be generated using DFG, and that `requirements.txt` file can be installed into the environment by the developer.
-When we build wheels for distribution, we modify the metadata in `pyproject.toml` directly before building the package to address the above concerns.
-These modifications can be seen in our CI scripts: for instance, [you can see that cudf changes `rmm` to `rmm-cu11` or `rmm-cu12` with sed in its wheel building scripts](https://github.com/rapidsai/cudf/blob/branch-24.06/ci/build_wheel.sh#L42).
-If developers wish to build and/or install a specific RAPIDS wheel locally, they will have to make similar modifications.
-In the future, this will be fixed with the [`rapids-build-backend`](https://github.com/rapidsai/rapids-build-backend/) a PEP 517 build backend wrapper that essentially provides the glue between DFG and the underlying build backend (typically `scikit-build-core` or `setuptools`), ensuring that when a Python package is built the appropriate suffixes are added.
+However, the correct dependency list is generated at wheel-building time using [`rapids-build-backend`](https://github.com/rapidsai/rapids-build-backend/), a PEP 517 build backend wrapper that provides the glue between `rapids-dependency-file-generator` and the build backend (typically `scikit-build-core` or `setuptools`).

 ## Nightlies